 Being on time to class is the responsibility of every Reynolds student.
 All lates are recorded.
 Students with chronic lateness jeopardize their success.
 Students should bring a note from home to excuse any lates.
 It is disrespectful to the teacher and to other students’ learning to be late.

 Students are discouraged from scheduling appointments during school hours.
 However, students who must leave early are required to sign out at the office and to advise their teachers prior to the absence(s) in order to obtain missed work.
-A note or phone call from a parent/guardian is required at the time of signing out.

 Regular fire, earthquake and lockdown drills are undertaken and regarded as serious activities designed to acquaint the citizens of Reynolds with emergency procedures to minimize potential risks in the event of an emergency.